BradSainty/SaintOps/README.md

-# SaintOps | A DevOps tools dockerfile
+# SaintOps | A DevOps toolbelt dockerfile

 This docker image contains some common tools used for working with Kubernetes and AWS.